Razmo99/SnipeITDockerDeployment/README.md

  * This will kick off a backup task when executed.

 The **Monthly backups** keep a default `MAX_BACKUPS` of `12`.\
- * This Grabs the latest backup within the container and sticks it the the desired folder.
+ * This Grabs the latest backup within the container and sticks it the the specified folder.

 The **Yearly backups** keep a default `MAX_BACKUPS` of `100`.\
- * This Grabs the latest backup within the container and sticks it the the    desired folder.
+ * This Grabs the latest backup within the container and sticks it the the    specified folder.
 These can all be adjusted to suit your environment.

 _Snipe-IT's scheduler by default will run an auto backup weekly._